I discovered Gibraltar 3 years ago.

 Unlike of my worried, they drive on the left.
 Otherwise it would be difficult as much as dangerous to drive after Spain for people.

-Whether for job or escaping from rainy England, a lot of English comes to this little English territory.
+Whether for job or escaping from rainy UK, a lot of English people comes to this little British territory.
 Thus, all the streets have giant signs saying ” LOOK LEFT” before crossing the street.
 That’s hilarious!